VRLAB-HSKL/AVRRadialMenu/README.md

 | Menu positioned in room | CCC, CCCubeEventManager, LayerEventManager, RadialMenuBasis, RadialMenu

-## 5 ToDos and possible improvements
+## 5 Future enhancements and potential improvements

-For future changes to this project, there are several possible improvements to which particular attention should be paid.
+Several improvements are worth considering for future updates to this project:

-For example, an implementation that makes it possible to generate menus with dynamic sizes without having to change the respective prefab by hand is pending.
-The logic for the input via trackpad must also be adapted for this, as the number of segments must be adapted to the number of cubes.
-However, this revision should be done quickly.
-In the worst case, a separate prefab must be created for a certain number of menu items and then a drop-down menu must be used to select how many cubes should be used to create a menu.
+One major enhancement would be to implement dynamic menu sizing, allowing menus to adjust their size automatically without manual changes to the prefab.
+This would involve updating the trackpad input logic to accommodate a variable number of segments.
+As a temporary solution, creating separate prefabs for different menu sizes and using a dropdown menu to select the number of cubes could be considered.

-It would also make sense to further improve the inheritance structure and thus prepare for the introduction of new features.
-It may also be possible to further simplify the code and make it clearer.
-This will also make it easier to introduce new features in the future.
+Another area for improvement is refining the inheritance structure to better support the addition of new features.
+Simplifying and clarifying the code will also make future updates and feature integrations more manageable.

-When labeling the cubes, it would make sense to only have to specify them once and then display them on all 4 sides of a cube instead of just one as is currently the case.
-This could improve usability in 3D applications in which the menu is placed in the room.
-As the user can move freely around the menu here, it would only make sense if a label is also given on all sides.
-The difficulty here is probably to set the text only once per cube, otherwise the susceptibility to errors increases greatly and the usability becomes worse.
+Improving the cube labeling system would also be beneficial.
+Currently, labels are specified for only one side of each cube.
+Modifying the system to apply labels to all four sides with a single specification would enhance usability, particularly in 3D environments where users can move around the menu.
+This change would help reduce errors and improve the overall user experience.

-In addition to the texts, it would be useful to be able to assign a texture or an image to cubes that is displayed on all 4 sides.
-In this way, more complicated actions could be represented whose description in text form would be difficult to realize or would require too many words.
-Care must be taken here to ensure that images of different sizes are still displayed sharply and are not completely pixelated.
+Additionally, integrating the ability to assign textures or images to the cubes—displayed on all sides—would allow for more complex visual representations of actions that might be difficult to convey with text alone.
+It’s important to ensure that these images are clear and not pixelated, regardless of their size.